-The housing market is still in the early spring of recovery, but if you’re a buyer, you know it’s already hot out there.
+The housing market is in full swing, but if you’re a buyer, you know it’s already hot out there.

 Very tight supply in markets across the nation is leading to bidding wars.
 Half the homes sold by real estate brokerage Redfin in the past three months had multiple offers.
 One-third of all U.S. properties sold in March went at or above asking price, according to the National Association of Realtors.
 That’s hot.
 So how do you emerge the winner in a bidding battle?

 1. Get your financial house in order—and get as much cash as you can carry

 Get preapproved for a loan.
 Now.
 Today’s mortgage market is still relatively tight, and home sellers are leery of loans that might not be set in stone.
 If you can, bring cash to the table.
 Sellers are worried about appraisals coming in low and loans not closing, so be ready to cover the difference with cash.
 Note to Manhattan co-op buyers: Get your references written and ready to go, and have a strong cover letter set.

 Be the first offer, and don’t insult.
 This is not the time to lowball, not with the lack of listings out there.
 Nothing turns a seller off more than someone undervaluing their prized possession.
 Come in either at or just slightly below asking, so they know you’re serious.

 This is an amount of money the buyer agrees to increase his/her offer, if there are other bids.
 So let’s say the purchase price of the home is $400,000, but you expect it could go as high as $450,000.
 Put in an escalation clause saying you are willing to go as high as $460,000 (if you are).
 Make sure, however, that the clause also says the seller can only take the winning bid up to a level just above competing offers.
 In other words, if your competitors only go as high as $430,000, the seller can’t expect you to pay $460,000, only, say, $431,000.